Opulent suites in secluded Montmartre mansion, oozing originality and ooh-la-la

 Inside this classic Directoire townhouse, the 5 strikingly spacious suites are a visual feast; each has been designed by a renowned artist.
 The result is a stunningly diverse display of contemporary art, centred on creativity and comfort.
 Downstairs in the Grand Salon, you'll find an impressive menu of French classics with a modern twist in a stylish and elegant surrounding.
 While the adjoining Salon de Chasse is like a wonderful curiosity shop, full of delightfully eclectic pieces.
 This is truly fine living à la française.

 Reviewed by Kate Erith

-- Lusciously luxurious rooms; of a size you don’t often see in Paris, and each one an individual concept by a contemporary artist
+- Lusciously luxurious suites; of a size you don’t often see in Paris, and each one an individual concept by a contemporary artist

 - Fabulous furnishings throughout, cleverly combining contemporary design pieces with aristocratic antiques

 - Exceptional location; slap-bang in one of the most popular parts of Paris, yet the secret setting offers peace and seclusion